Vict0r-Git/DevOps-group3/use-cases/use-case-12.md

 ### Preconditions:
 Obtain dataset of all information of world
 ### Success End Condition:
-Analyst obtains the report of top 15 populated cities in the regions
+Analyst obtains the report of top 15 populated cities in the world.
 ### Failed End Condition:
 None
 ### Primary Actor:
 Analyst
 ### Trigger:
-Analyst request report for all top 15 populated cities in each region is entered
+Analyst request report of sorted data of top 15 populated cities

 ----------------------
 ### MAIN SUCCESS SCENARIO
 1. The request from analyst is received
-2. The lists of cities in the regions from the database are fetched
+2. The lists of cities in the world from the database are fetched
-3. 15 data of cities are sorted
+3. 15 data of countries ar  e sorted
 4. The data is displayed to the analyst
 ----------------------
 ### SCHEDULE